APOQUEL Can Help

 - •Vaccines (eg, rabies)

-- •Allergy shots (eg, allergen-specific immunotherapy)
+- •Allergy shots and drops (eg, allergen-specific immunotherapy)

 APOQUEL is available only by prescription from your veterinarian.
 So ask about APOQUEL today.